-Community Service
+Christian Service

 Students are required to be involved in their communities outside the classroom each semester.
 Practical service activities enhance college experience because students apply what they learn in the classroom in service to others.
-A variety of volunteer activities can satisfy this requirement.
+A variety of volunteer activities can satisfy this requirement (see page 31).